Is Your Banana Too Ripe For Banana Bread? Here's How To Tell

 Avoid using overripe bananas that have these characteristics

-While black bananas are great for banana bread thanks to the moisture they add and the sweetness they bring to the baked good, there are some other things to look for in and on black bananas before adding them into your batter.
+While black bananas are great for banana bread thanks to the moisture they add and the sweetness they bring to the baked good, there are some other things to look for in and on black bananas before adding them to your batter.
 If black bananas are spotted with mold, then it's time to step away!
-You absolutely should not use them for banana bread or consume them at all, according to Livestrong.
+You absolutely should not use them for banana bread or consume them at all.
 At that point, it's wise to consign them to the trash can or compost.

 Another dead giveaway that bananas are too far past their prime is if they have an odd or off-putting odor, a clear indication of bad bananas.
 So, trust your senses and make sure you inspect these fruits carefully.
-Sweet Home Digest also notes that bananas that have any kind of liquid or a mushy substance leaking out of them should be discarded.
+Bananas that have any kind of liquid or a mushy substance leaking out of them should be discarded.
 Again, don't think anything of black peels or brown spots, but do look for anything that raises red flags to your eyes and nose.